 Another cornerstone of the genre is Philip Pullman’s His Dark Materials trilogy, starting with The Golden Compass (1995).
 Pullman’s work is notable for its exploration of philosophical and ethical questions through the lens of an alternate universe, enriched by complex characters and intricate plotting.

 Margaret Atwood’s The Handmaid’s Tale (1985) also occupies a significant place in fantastic fiction.
-While more dystopian in tone, the speculative elements of the novel underscore its critique of societal constructs, presenting a world that feels disturbingly plausible despite its deviations from current reality.
+Though the novel uses dystopia as its primary lens, its speculative dimension sharpens its critique of social structures and presents a world that appears disturbingly plausible despite its departures from current reality.

 Additionally, works like Italo Calvino’s Invisible Cities (1972) demonstrate the versatility of fantastic fiction.
 Calvino’s book, structured as a series of dialogues between Marco Polo and Kublai Khan, uses imaginative descriptions of fictional cities to explore themes of memory, desire, and human creativity.
 The abstract and poetic nature of Calvino’s prose highlights the genre’s ability to transcend conventional narrative forms.